liamwalsh1980/Milestone-Project-3/README.md

 >{% block styles %}<br>
 >{% endblock %}

+Within the head element i added a head icon that is positioned in the tab of the broswer when the web page is open.
+The icon is the same as the 'film' icon to the left of the text logo on the website.
+The icon was sourced from https://gauger.io/fonticon/.

 ### Body
 At the bottom of the body element, I added the script tags for external usage of Materialize and jQuery.
 I finished with adding my own custom script enabling me to write my own JavaScript/jQuery code when required.
 The Jinja code below was also added so I could add my own custom scripts that are applied from one of the child templates in the project.
 For reference instead of using Vanilla JavaScript jQuery was mainly used instead.